Trip guide

 First leg of Route 17 north

 Use Savannah as the hinge.
-Stay long enough for the city to work, then continue toward the Lowcountry and Charleston on the next trip page.
+Stay long enough for the city to work, then continue toward the Lowcountry and Charleston.

 What not to do